 Requirements for being a Hong Kong company director

-For foreign investors, Hong Kong companies limited by shares and by guarantee are widely selected to incorporate thanks to their distinct characteristics.
+For foreign investors, Hong Kong companies limited by shares and by guarantee are often widely selected to incorporate thanks to their distinct characteristics.

 - Can be any natural person who is over the age of 18 and has not been declared bankrupt or disqualified from being a director